Guide - The Best of Park City

 March through May encompasses the full range of mountain weather.
 Early March often resembles deep winter, with skiing in full operation and temperatures regularly dropping below freezing.
 By late May, conditions approach summer, with warm afternoons and trail access expanding.

-What to expect: Daily temperature swings of 30 to 40 degrees between morning lows and afternoon highs become common as spring progresses.
+What to expect: Temperature swings of 30 to 40 degrees, between morning lows and afternoon highs, become more and more common as spring progresses.

 Local Insight: Pack for everything—spring can deliver winter and summer in the same week.
 Waterproof footwear matters more than insulation now.
-Check Mountain Trails Foundation for trail conditions; some close during the muddy transition to prevent damage.
+Check local ski resorts for what lifts and runs are open.
+Additionally, if you’re planning to hike or bike, visit Mountain Trails Foundation for trail conditions; some close during the muddy transition to prevent damage.

 Create Your Free Park City Guide →